 The Tampa connection also helps explain the stylistic breadth.
 Florida scenes have long encouraged DJs to move between breakbeat, house, trance and electro rather than defend rigid borders, and Santana's profile fits that ecosystem.
 His work is best understood through that local flexibility rather than through a single-genre narrative.

 Public-facing artist pages also suggest a sustained output over time, including album-oriented material and mixes.
-While not all of that documentation is equally robust, it supports the view of DJ Santana as an artist who has maintained an active recording identity beyond a handful of isolated singles.
+This supports the view of DJ Santana as an artist who has maintained an active recording identity beyond a handful of isolated singles.

 For listeners approaching him from a breakbeat perspective, DJ Santana is most relevant as part of the Florida tradition's wider orbit rather than as a canonical first-wave figure.
 His catalogue points to the durable afterlife of that scene: artists continuing to adapt breaks vocabulary within broader contemporary dance forms.